 For Amy Guertin, there is no more fascinating subject than people.
 From people watching to her formal education to her own professional experience, there has been one passion that has always been present - trying to understand why people do what they do.
 In 1990, Amy took her first psychology class.
 Although she didn't know it at the time, it was the first step of what would become a life-time love affair.

 Amy began her career 20 years ago as a counselor.
 She became a licensed psychotherapist working with all ages, but focusing more on children, adolescents, and families.
 She has worked in community agencies, psychiatric facilities, and private practices.
-She has advocated with community services, including schools, mental health agencies, law enforcement, and the justice system.
+She has advocated with community services, including:

 Amy began teaching college psychology 13 years ago.
 Although teaching was never her intent when going to school, Amy has discovered a new passion.
 Her laid-back style, sense of humor, and focus of applying knowledge outside of the classroom has made her a favorite among students.
 She believes that "edutainment" is the best way to teach, both to gain students' attention and to convey information.